zenobiajazmin/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 In Module 10 you will find the analysis code in climate starter code the API Flask code in the app.py file.
-For help, I used github copilot, Xpert learning, and chatgpt when I iwas stuck.
+For help, I used github copilot, Xpert learning, and chatgpt when I was stuck.